thez3r0/Sinkholer/README.md

 #what sinkHoler do?

 It try to connect the kill switch domain IF connection is successfull it will show a success message. or else it shows you a warning msg.

+# SMB Disabler
+SMB Disabler disable the SMB Protocol . that helps you to protect your pc, if your working enviroment is affected with Wannacry.

+# why should I use???
+Reason ?
+WannaCRY ransomware is capable to spread itself over the network using the SMB Exploit.